Predictably Disastrous Results

 The next two things I did on this course of self-improvement were equally important.
 I started doing what the books advised.
 Whatever skills or techniques I’d read about the night before, I tried the following day.

 Did using “reality orientation” really work?
 No. Millie showed more confusion.
 So did David.
 98 year old Mildred, on the other hand, seemed both calmer and happier when I congratulated her in response to her announcement of her much longed-for pregnancy.

 As I continued reading and signing up for courses, conferences, and seminars to increase my knowledge base and learn new skills, I kept implementing.
 I kept noting the results.
 I kept refining my technique.

 Almost as quickly as I learned reality orientation is a load of hooey, I realized how I approached people made all the difference in how an interaction went.
-I now understood the reason I’d been punched me in the jaw was due to how I’d approached him and everything I did during the interaction.
+I now understood the reason I’d been punched in the jaw was due to how I’d approached Ken and everything I did during the interaction.

 Although I hadn’t ever intended to be disrespectful, that’s how it appeared to him.
 I didn’t think I was talking too fast, but in retrospect I knew I had been.
 Otherwise, he wouldn’t have transformed from placid to agitated before my eyes.

 I didn’t think I’d been too close to him, up in his personal space.
 But obviously I was, or his fist couldn’t have connected with my jaw.

 Understanding the difference in how I perceived a situation and how the person living with dementia perceived the situation allowed me to not only refine my physical approach but also to understand that was only half the equation.
 I needed to focus on my energetic approach, too.